jqphu/blog/about.md

   * Operating Systems
   * Augmented Reality
   * Home automation
+* Most of my posts are written in one sitting.
+One day I'll proof read my posts...
 * This list of dotpoints is starting to sound like a cross between my resume and tinder bio.

 # Contact!